commitizen/cz-jira-smart-commit/README.md

 ## Installation

-1. Have Commitizen installed (if it's not, run `npm install-g commitizen`)
+1. Have Commitizen installed (if it's not, run `npm install -g commitizen`)
 2. Copy index.js and .cz.json into a folder in your project called `commitconfig`. `commitconfig` shouldn't be inside node_modules (because we want to check this into version control)
+3. if you've cloned this from a git repo, then inside `commitconfig/` run `git rm -rf .git`
-3. Add this line to your package.json
+4. Add this line to your package.json

 ```
   "config": {